 How To Choose The Right Mortgage Lender

-You want to choose a mortgage lender that will provide the best kind of service for your specific needs and goals.
-For example, first-time home buyers might want a lender that can provide in-depth, jargon-free answers to their questions and explain all mortgage options.
-If you want to refinance, you need to find a lender that offers refinance loans.
-If you're a veteran or service member or if you have bad credit, you may be in the market for a lender that offers government-backed loans.
+The goal is to choose a mortgage lender that’ll provide the best service for your needs and goals.
+First-time home buyers may want to work with a lender that can provide in-depth, jargon-free answers to their questions and explain all their mortgage options.
+If you want to refinance your mortgage, you’ll need to find a lender that offers refinance loans.
+If you're a qualified veteran or active-duty service member or have bad credit, you may be in the market for a lender that offers government-backed loans.